webel/Data-Mining/README.md

 Uses `poetry` as package manager.

-**NOTE** although there's no need at this point, the only packages added for homework 1 is for easier debugging with `ipdb` and `ipython`, as well as auto-formatting with `black`.
+> **NOTE** although there's no need at this point, the only packages added for homework 1 is for easier debugging with `ipdb` and `ipython`, as well as auto-formatting with `black`, if you want this but would rather use pip go with that 🤷‍♀️.

 ### Install poetry